 Food for thought, literally!

 OK, this is not a traditional pesto, it would probably make a nonna purse her lips.
 Even so, wild green pestos are great at capturing the flavours of spring and adding a nutritional punch to your day.

 You need a LOT of leafy greens to make a small phytonutrient-dense jar of pesto.
-A little goes a long way, pesto really showcases some of the wonderful peppery and aromatic greens.
+A little goes a long way, pesto showcases some of the beautiful peppery and aromatic greens.

 Peppery greens you might find are rocket, watercress and nasturtium.
 More aromatic greens include fennel and other traditional culinary herbs.
-The peppery and aromatic greens are great to mix in with more bland greens such as chickweed and mallows or bitter greens such as dandelion.
+Peppery and aromatic greens are great to mix in with more bland greens such as chickweed and mallows or bitter greens such as dandelion.

 - a spread or a dip

 - on pizza or baked into sourdough bread

 I am sure you are going to come up with a few uses of your own.
 Share them in the comments at the end of the post.
 I am always looking for new ideas too!

 Make hay while the sun shines … fragrant herbs are so abundant in spring, make a stash of pesto and preserve it for winter.

 The easiest way is by freezing the pesto in ice cube trays or silicone muffin trays.
 When frozen, release the cubes and store them in a container in your freezer.
 There they will sit until the colder months, ready to add to soups, stews, baking and other winter meals.